raphaelmue/dashup/docs/ucs/panel/basic_functionality/UCS_panel.md

 - name: Name of the component in order to address it uniquely
 - api: Address of the api of the user, that delivers the data to display
-- param: name of parameter for the POST Request, whose value is added by the component (optional)
+- param: name of parameter for the API call, whose value is added by the component (optional)
 - action: use "data" to fetch data or "rfc" to make a remote function call with data of the component (optional, default: rfc)
 - consumers: components, to which the response should be forwarded, in order to display the result (optional)